 Andrea Cavicchi received her AMI Montessori teaching diploma from the Foundation for Montessori Education in Toronto in 2007 and holds a certificate in Montessori for Special Needs from the Center for Guided Montessori Studies.
 Andrea has been working with young children since 2003, in Nova Scotia, Ontario and Asia.
 She holds a BFA degree from NSCAD University and is also a TESOL trained children’s English teacher.

 Andrea loves to travel and spend time with her husband and her daughter, who is a graduate of the AMS Casa program.
 She enjoys painting and writing and has published a children’s book, The Good Luck Dragonfly.
+She is currently at work on her second book.

 Isla Healy joined Atlantic Montessori School in September 2017 as a Casa Guide.
 Isla completed her second practicum placement in our Casa class and earned her AMI Montessori teaching diploma from the Foundation for Montessori Education in Toronto in May 2017.
 Isla is originally from the United Kingdom and, through her travels and growing up abroad, she has observed a number of different styles of education.
 She feels that Montessori education offers children a well-rounded and natural approach to learning.